Peter Seidel

-Peter Seidel (December 2, 1926, Milwaukee, Wisconsin) is an American architect-planner turned writer.
+F. Peter Seidel (December 2, 1926 – July 20, 2025) was an American architect-planner turned writer.

-Life
+Life and career

-Seidel moved from Ann Arbor, Michigan to Ohio to plan a new town outside of Cincinnati, Ohio.
+Seidel was born in Milwaukee, Wisconsin on December 2, 1926.
+He moved from Ann Arbor, Michigan to Ohio to plan a new town outside of Cincinnati, Ohio.
 His plans for the new town never came to fruition, but he instead built an eco-community in Clermont County on 188 acres of land.
 Seidel's goal for this was a place where residents could get a feel of nature.